 In addition to historic works, on completion of the project the Scottish National Gallery will also display relevant modern masterpieces previously displayed at the Scottish National Gallery of Modern Art, such as key works by the Scottish Colourists.

 The Scottish National Gallery is situated right in the heart of Edinburgh.
 It comprises in part of two buildings, both designed by the celebrated Scottish architect William Henry Playfair (1790-1857).
 Historically, these two buildings were known as the National Gallery of Scotland and the Royal Scottish Academy.
 Although the two buildings were originally built as two separate structures, their histories have long been intertwined, and since 2004 they have been physically joined by an underground link directly accessible from East Princes Street Gardens.

 In recent years the Gallery’s collection of Scottish art has been displayed in a specially-designated extension that opened in 1978.
 There is currently no direct access to these rooms from the Gardens Entrance that has been the central hub of the Gallery complex since 2004, and the rooms are no longer suitable for displaying such an important collection of Scottish art.

-The Lower Level of the Gallery building (rooms B1-B7) is now closed to the public until completion of the project in 2019.
+The Lower Level of the Gallery building (rooms B1-B7) is now closed to the public until completion of the project.
 These rooms will be undergoing major refurbishment to expand and improve the spaces devoted to Scottish art, the first phase of which is to remove the artworks hanging here.
 Many of these artworks will be temporarily redisplayed elsewhere within the Gallery building.

 Where can I now find Scottish art at the Scottish National Gallery?